 Who can take the online survey?

-People who are just starting massage, acupuncture, yoga, or chiropractic care as a treatment for low back pain, or who haven’t had a treatment in the past 3 years may be eligible for this study.
+People who are just starting or planning to start massage, acupuncture, yoga, or chiropractic care as a treatment for low back pain, and who haven’t used this treatment in the past 3 years may be eligible for this study.
 To be eligible, you must:

 - be 20 to 70 years old